MooersLab/pymolsnips/README.md

 ```
 [Insert GIF here?]

-Since *UltiSnips* depends on Python3, you may have to install Python3 to be able to use it.
+Because *UltiSnips* depends on Python3, you may have to install Python3 to be able to use it.
 You can point *UltiSnips* to a particular Python3 interpreter with the following command in your `.vimrc` file.
 At the top of the file, add: